-The carrying amounts above reasonably approximate fair value at the balance sheet date.
+The carrying amounts above reasonably approximate fair value at the consolidated statement of financial position date.
 All trade and other payables are current.

-11 Income taxes
+10 Income taxes

 a) Effective tax rate

 The income tax expense reflects an effective tax rate that differs from the combined tax rate for Canadian federal and provincial corporate taxes for the following: